animeshpatni94/StockInsight/README.md

 ### 4. Deploy

-Push to GitHub — the action runs automatically every 2 weeks (1st and 15th of each month at 9:00 AM UTC).
+Push to GitHub — the action runs automatically every 2 weeks (1st and 3rd Wednesday of each month at 8:17 AM MST / 15:17 UTC).

 ## 💻 Manual Run